-So is Yandex set for failure in Turkey?
+So, is Yandex set for failure in Turkey?

-Google is the most popular search engine in Turkey to a large degree by default – it was the only one – but without any competition it has developed a strong following which won’t be easy to infiltrate.
+Google is the most popular search engine in Turkey to a large degree by default – it was the only one – but without any competition it has developed a strong following which will not be easy to infiltrate.
 As well as developing a linguistic and culturally relevant search offering for users, Yandex needs to increase its brand awareness in Turkey in order to make any real gains on Google.

 It has been taking some innovative steps to do so – including pushing its maps service by providing live traffic information on LED boards in some of Istanbul’s busiest streets and the executives in Moscow must be hoping that the introduction of more native Turkish experts to the team will enable them to develop their branding initiatives and drive users to their search engine.

 Yandex has clearly had international expansion in its sights for some time.
 Making the move out of Russia, and Russian speaking markets was a big, and possibly brave decision, yet it was the search engine’s only real option if it was to really challenge the might of Google long term.
 Google still sees Russia as an important market and has not given up hope of taking more share there, recently even running a TV advertising campaign in order to boost its presence.
 If Yandex were to fail in Turkey, it would more than likely signal the end of its international aspirations and leave the engine more vulnerable than ever to its Silicon Valley nemesis.